 Fibre Channel (F.C.)

-It is a coherent set of standards created by an ANSI-approved X3 group.
-This set of standards elucidates up-to-date settlements for ductile data transfer.
-Fibre Channel embraces three topologies: point-to-point, arbitrated loop, and fabric.
-It is also mainly used for users in servers that use drives with Fibre Channel 40-pin "SCA-2" hot pluggable backplane.
+The Fibre Channel standard is a set of guidelines created by an ANSI-approved X3 group, providing up-to-date protocols for ductile data transfer.
+It supports three topologies: point-to-point, arbitrated loop, and fabric.
+Fibre Channel is commonly used in servers that utilize drives with 40-pin "SCA-2" hot pluggable backplanes.

 Fibre Channel Arbitrated Loop (FC-AL)